Lands of the Bohemian Crown (1867–1918)

-History of the Lands of the Bohemian Crown (1867–1918)
+Overview of political dynamics 1867–1918

 The two parts of the empire were united by a common ruler, by a joint foreign policy, and, to some extent, by shared finances.
 Otherwise, Austria and Hungary were virtually independent states, each having its own parliament, government, administration, and judicial system.

 Despite a series of crises, this dual system survived until 1918.
 It made permanent the dominant positions of the Hungarians in Hungary and of the Germans in the Austrian parts of the monarchy.
 Although both halves of the empire had parliamentary systems, in the Austrian half a series of franchise reforms, culminating in universal manhood suffrage in 1907, allowed the Czechs to play an increasingly active role in the political life of Austria.
 In the last decades before 1914 a succession of governments included a number of non-German ministers and even one Polish Minister-President, but Austria's Germans dominated political power at the imperial level until the end of the state.

-At the local level the various nationalities gained a great deal of control over provincial and municipal affairs after a series of reforms in local government in the 1860s and 1870s.
+At the local level, the various nationalities gained a great deal of control over provincial and municipal affairs after a series of reforms in local government in the 1860s and 1870s.
 The monarchy's inability or unwillingness to come to terms with its nationalities problems weakened the parliamentary system at a time of escalating international crises.

+Negotiations on Bohemian autonomy (1867–1877)

 In Austria, German liberals held political power in parliament from 1867 to 1879.
 They were determined to maintain German dominance in the Austrian part of the empire.
 The Czech leaders, subsequently labeled Old Czechs, favored alliance with the conservative and largely Germanized Bohemian nobility and advocated the restoration of traditional Bohemian autonomy.
 In essence, they wanted a reconstituted Bohemian Kingdom (including Moravia and Silesia) with a constitutional arrangement similar to Hungary's.
 In 1871 the Old Czechs seemed to have succeeded, because the government agreed to the Fundamental Articles, which would have reinstated the historic rights of the Bohemian Kingdom.
 Violent protests from both German and Hungarian liberals ensued, however, and the articles were never adopted.